pythonkid2/DevOps-Practice/Notes/Ansible.md

 - **Monitoring Modules:** These modules manage monitoring tasks.
 Examples include the `zabbix_host` and `zabbix_user` modules.

 These modules provide a wide range of functionalities, enabling users to automate various tasks efficiently in their IT infrastructure.
 ***
+# Variables and Defining Tasks in Ansible

+## Variables in Ansible

+In Ansible, variables are used to store data that can be referenced and manipulated during the execution of playbooks.
+Ansible provides several ways to define and use variables:

+- **Host Variables:** Variables can be associated with individual hosts in your inventory, allowing you to customize configurations for specific hosts.

+- **Group Variables:** Variables can be set at the group level, affecting all hosts within a specific group.
+This simplifies the management of configurations for related hosts.

+- **Facts:** Ansible gathers facts about remote hosts and makes them available as variables.
+These facts provide information about the host, such as its IP address, operating system, and more.

+- **Registered Variables:** You can capture the output of tasks and store them in variables for later use in your playbook.

+- **Set and Use Variables:** Ansible provides modules and playbooks for setting and using variables, allowing dynamic data manipulation during playbook execution.

+## Defining Tasks in Ansible

+In Ansible, tasks are the fundamental units of action within playbooks.
+While not equivalent to traditional methods or functions in programming, tasks perform specific actions on target hosts.
+Tasks are defined within playbooks and consist of modules and parameters.
+Key concepts for defining tasks in Ansible include:

+- **Modules:** Ansible modules are pre-built units of code that perform specific tasks.
+For example, the `copy` module copies files, and the `service` module manages services on remote hosts.

+- **Parameters:** Tasks can have parameters that configure how modules execute.
+These parameters customize the behavior of the module during task execution.

+- **Playbooks:** Playbooks are Ansible's configuration files that define a series of tasks to be executed in a specific order.
+They provide a structure for organizing and sequencing tasks.

+While Ansible doesn't use traditional programming constructs like methods, the playbook structure, modules, and variables provide a flexible way to define and execute tasks for infrastructure automation.

+Remember that Ansible is not a traditional programming language but a tool for automation and configuration management.

+***

 ## Overview of Configuration Automation
 - Definition and importance of configuration automation in IT infrastructure management.